umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/protected-content-in-the-delivery-api.md

 ### How to use external identity providers

 Umbraco allows adding external identity providers for both backoffice users and members.
-The process is documented in detail in [this article](https://docs.umbraco.com/umbraco-cms/reference/security/external-login-providers/).
+The process is documented in detail in the [External Login Providers](https://docs.umbraco.com/umbraco-cms/reference/security/external-login-providers/) article.

 The Delivery API supports the same functionality.
 In the following we'll be using GitHub to test this.